Custody Disputes and DCP&P Investigations in New Jersey

 The Division of Child Protection and Permanency (“DCP&P”), formerly known as DYFS, oftentimes becomes involved with families that are going through the divorce process or are embroiled in a custody dispute.
 In fact, sometimes one parent will accuse the other parent of child abuse or neglect in an attempt to prevent the other parent from having custody of their children.
 Those circumstances are never easy and can be very stressful to manage because custody disputes are difficult enough on their own, let alone being further complicated by a DCP&P investigation.
 If you are getting divorced or you are fighting for custody of your children and DCP&P is now investigating you as the result of an allegation of child abuse or neglect, contact the experienced DCP&P defense attorneys at the Tormey Law Firm to discuss your situation.

-One of our attorneys, Tom Ercolano, if a former Deputy Attorney General who prosecuted DCP&P cases for the State of NJ.
-Now, let him use his experience and knowledge to protect your rights.
+One of our attorneys, Brent DiMarco, has literally handled hundreds of DCP&P investigations and cases during his career.
+In fact, before joining the Tormey Law Firm in 2018 to run the DCP&P department, he worked at two of the largest DYFS defense firms in the State of New Jersey.
 If you need assistance with a DCP&P case in Bergen County including in Mahwah, Lodi, Lyndhurst, or North Arlington, contact our Hackensack offices now for a free initial consultation at 201-556-1570.

 Here is a review from one of our many satisfied DCPP (DYFS) clients: